crowleyp5/heat-mortality/README.md

 ### Overview
-This repository contains an analysis of heat-related mortality in Houston.
+This repository contains an analysis of heat-related mortality in Houston using Poisson regression and spatial basis functions.
 The data looks something like this:

 | Count| Population| NOAC| MED_AGE| HispanicPC| BlackPCT| under5PCT| over65PCT| povertyPCT| alonePCT| MinTemp| geometry                      |
 |------|-----------|-----|--------|-----------|---------|----------|----------|-----------|---------|--------|-------------------------------|